byomead/udemy-docker-mastery/Notes.md

 - Best practice is to create a new network for each app.
 - Network defaults work well, but are easily configurable.
 - Containers can be in 0 to several networks.
+- Networks and containers have a many-to-many relationship.
 - Only one container can listen to a host port at a time.
 - Any traffic from the outside of the host that goes to the port mapped by the container will arrive to the container.